Turnip Curry

 Masala Chicken (Chicken with Whole Spices)

-Masala Chicken is quite simple to make and has a delicious gravy to serve with rice.
-I like to use drumsticks for this recipe, cutting the bone tips off for a rounded shape and richer gravy.
-Mincing the onion gives body to the gravy and the whole spices give a subtle flavor to the sauce with […]
+Masala Chicken is a straightforward dish perfect for everyday meals, especially when served with rice.
+I like to use drumsticks for this recipe, trimming the bone tips to create a rounded shape that enhances the richness of the gravy.
+Mincing the onion adds a lovely thickness to the sauce.
+At the same time, whole spices […]

 Kaddu (Tangy Mashed Pumpkin)